7 Must-Eat Fermented Foods for a Healthy Gut

 Recipe to Try: Lemon-Ginger Kombucha Cocktail

 A fermented paste made from barley, rice or soybeans, miso adds a nice umami flavor to dishes.
-It's a bold flavor, so a little goes a long way (which is good because it's also high in sodium).
+It's a bold taste, so a little goes a long way (which is good because it's also high in sodium).
 Miso is typically found in soups, but also makes salad dressings and marinades even more delicious and gut healthy.

 Recipe to Try: Miso Vegetable Soup

 Tempeh is made from naturally fermented soybeans.
 It's similar to tofu in that it's a plant-based protein made from soy, but unlike tofu, tempeh is fermented.
 It also has a firmer texture and a slightly nuttier flavor profile.
-It's a good source of probiotics-and, because it contains all the essential amino acids, it's a complete source of vegetarian protein.
+It's a good source of probiotics because it contains all the essential amino acids, it's a complete source of vegetarian protein.

 Yogurt is made by fermenting milk.
 Yogurt labeled with the "Live & Active Cultures" seal guarantees 100 million probiotic cultures per gram (about 17 billion cultures in a 6-ounce cup) at manufacturing time.
 Even yogurts without this seal contain probiotics.
-The probiotics in yogurt help digest some of the lactose (milk sugar) so if you're lactose intolerant you may be able to enjoy yogurt.
+The probiotics in yogurt help digest some of the lactose (milk sugar), so if you're lactose intolerant you may be able to enjoy yogurt.
 Plus, many companies are now making dairy-free and vegan yogurt options that contain probiotics.

 Recipe to Try: Ricotta & Yogurt Parfait